 Since joining the league as the 26th pick in 2004 for the Sacramento Kings, he has made a career with pump fakes, getting to the line, and using his unique release to drain shots.
 For as solid of a career he has made for his time in the NBA, Martin might be known more for his relationship with Jordan Brand.

 When he started in the NBA, Martin joined Mike Bibby — already a Jordan Brand team member.
-The two would be teammates for a few seasons, meaning the Sacramento Kings colorways were strong with Jordan.
+The two would-be teammates for a few seasons, meaning the Sacramento Kings colorways were strong with Jordan.
 And don’t forget that before Bibby was there, the team also had Mitch Richmond, a Nike/Jordan athlete as well.
 Throughout his tenure with the Kings, as Martin’s stats rose so too did the look of his sneakers.
-Even after Bibby left, it could be argued that his Martin’s PEs were better and the Kings’ white/purple/white look tend to draw a lot of attention.
+Even after Bibby left, it could be argued that Martin’s PEs were better and the Kings’ white/purple/white look tends to draw a lot of attention.

 Sadly for the sneakerheads, K-Mart was traded to the Houston Rockets during the 2009-2010 season.
 After leaving the Kings, although he has worn Jordans, his game and the teams he has played for have not made him a focus of the offense.
 He would go on to have sporadic offensive spurts, however, he was never again the focus for any time.